dwshadle/florence-price-catalog/_texts/price-bright_be_the_place.md

 ## Notes
 [^fn1]: This score contains several pencil revisions dated October 2, 1945.
 [^fn2]: This score notes that the piece was composed at "Riverwood," Price's summer home.
 It gives two different endings--one from the 1944 revision and one from the 1945 revision.
 An appended page includes more revisions from 1944 and 1945.
 [^fn3]: This score notes that the 1945 revisions can be found on a separate score, likely the one described in footnote 2.
+This version is also the only entry in a bound volume with the title, "Songs 1942&ndash;45."